CutFlame/MCDSaveEdit/README.md

 ### Installing and Running

-1. Download and extract the latest release (MCDSaveEdit_*.zip) from [here](https://github.com/CutFlame/MCDSaveEdit/releases/tag/release/latest)
+1. Download and extract the latest release (MCDSaveEdit_*.zip) from [the releases section](https://github.com/CutFlame/MCDSaveEdit/releases/tag/release/latest)
+1. If you have the Windows Store version of Minecraft: Dungeons -
-1. Run the storepatcher.ps1 powershell script to extract the required files from the Windows Store version (only if you have the Windows Store version of Minecraft: Dungeons)
+   1. Download and run the [storepatcher.ps1](https://github.com/dungeonsworkshop/dungeonsworkshop.github.io/releases) powershell script to extract the required files from the Windows Store version of Minecraft: Dungeons
 1. Run MCDSaveEdit.exe

 For full features and functionality you need Minecraft: Dungeons installed and preferably in the default install location.